Tra-Deon Hollins

-Tra-Deon Hollins (born August 22, 1995) is an American professional basketball player for the Raptors 905 of the NBA G League.
+Tra-Deon Hollins (born August 22, 1995) is an American professional basketball player who last played for the Ostioneros de Guaymas of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 Born in Omaha, he played for Omaha Central High School of his hometown.
 He started playing college basketball for Central CC-Columbus, before transferring to Chipola JC in 2014.
 In 2015, he moved to Division I college Omaha where he was named in the first team of the Summit League and earned the league's Defensive Player of the Year award in 2016 and 2017.
-Hollins was the NCAA Division I steals leader in 2016.
+Hollins was the NCAA steals leader in 2016.

 High school career

 Hollins played basketball for Omaha Central High School of his hometown.
 He won a spot in the varsity team as a freshman as a defensive specialist, routinely defending the opponents' best player.
 Hollins came up to win four consecutive Class A state championships from 2010 to 2013, playing along future Omaha Mavericks teammate Tre'Shawn Thurman.
 As a senior, he averaged 12.0 points and 5.8 rebounds per game, earning All-Nebraska first team honors.